RB Leipzig: 2009–2016: Rise through the divisions

 RB Leipzig filed a second appeal on 12 May 2014.
 The DFL licensing committee was set to make a decision on the second appeal on 15 May 2014, before making its final decision on 28 May 2014.
 Sporting director Ralf Rangnick confirmed that the club was still in talks with the DFL and expressed optimism around the license.
-On 15 May 2014 a compromise was announced.
+On 15 May 2014, a compromise was announced.
 The compromise meant that the club had to redesign its crest and ensure that club management was independent from Red Bull GmbH.

 The club signed numerous players before the 2014–15 season, among them Rani Khedira from VfB Stuttgart, Lukas Klostermann from VfL Bochum, Marcel Sabitzer from FC Red Bull Salzburg, Terrence Boyd from Rapid Wien and Massimo Bruno from RSC Anderlecht.
 Several players also left the team.
 Massimo Bruno and Marcel Sabitzer were immediately transferred on loan to FC Red Bull Salzburg.
 Fabian Bredlow was transferred on loan to FC Liefering, André Luge was transferred on loan to SV Elversberg and Thiago Rockenbach Silva joined Hertha BSC II as a free agent.
 The club spent an estimated sum of approximately 12 million euros on new players during the summer of 2014.
 The sum was large enough to put the club in 8th place of all clubs in the Bundesliga and 2.
 Bundesliga, thus spending more than half of all clubs in the first division.

 RB Leipzig played a series of friendly matches during the 2014–15 pre-season.
-On 18 July 2014, the team defeated Paris Saint-Germain 4–2 in front of 35,796 spectators and 150 accredited journalists at the Red Bull Arena.
+On 18 July 2014, the team defeated Paris Saint-Germain 4–2 in front of 35,796 spectators at the Red Bull Arena.
 The first goal was scored by Terrence Boyd, scoring his second goal in his second match for his new club.
 Terrence Boyd received the jersey of Zlatan Ibrahimović from Paris Saint-Germain after the match.
 On 26 July 2014, the team defeated Queens Park Rangers with 2–0 at the Stadion der Freundschaft in Gera.
 Both goals were scored by Yussuf Poulsen.

 The 2014–15 2.
 Bundesliga season began with 0–0 draw against VfR Aalen on 2 August 2014, followed up by a couple of wins and another draw.
 The first defeat in the league came at the 6th matchday, losing 1–2 against 1.
 FC Union Berlin at the Red Bull Arena on 21 September 2014.
 After the 7th matchday, the club stood at second place in the league.
 RB Leipzig was drawn against SC Paderborn in the first round of the 2014–15 DFB-Pokal.
-The team won the match with 2–1 on extra time at the Red Bull Arena on 16 August 2014.
-In the second round, the club faced FC Erzgebirge Aue.
-The team won the match with 3–1 on extra time at the Red Bull Arena on 29 October 2015, and qualified for the round of 16 for first time in club history.
+The team won the match 2–1 in extra time at the Red Bull Arena on 16 August 2014.
+In the second round, the club faced FC Erzgebirge Aue, who they defeated 3–1 in extra time at the Red Bull Arena on 29 October 2015, qualifying for the round of 16 for first time in club history.
 RB Leipzig then released its own club magazine Klub on 6 October 2014.